kimsama/Unity-TextureCompression/README.md

 ## Spine with Alpha-Mask

-As mentioned on [this post](https://github.com/keijiro/unity-alphamask), you can also recude [Spine](https://github.com/EsotericSoftware/spine-runtimes)'s atlas image size up to 1/4 compared with RGBA32 format.
+Usually an atlas images which are exported from spine editor have large file size to run on mobile device.
+An image size of 1024x1024 with RGBA32 takes 4M.

-> Note that RGBA32 format size of 1024x1024 image takes 4M.
+As mentioned on [this post](https://github.com/keijiro/unity-alphamask), you can also dramatically recude [Spine](https://github.com/EsotericSoftware/spine-runtimes)'s atlas image size up to 1/4 compared with RGBA32 format.

 So it takes less loading time and makes a user feel the game runs smoothly.

-Some glitch (or  noise) can be shown when alpha-mask is used is barely noticed if you corretly use alpha-mask  so it can be enoughly ignored in run time.
+But there are a few issues you should take care.

-### Edge
+### Edge problem

 A seam (or outline) can be found if the edge of a sprite image in the atlas image has translucent outline.